eslint/eslint/docs/rules/generator-star.md

 }
 ```

-To use this rule you must set the `generators` flag to `true` in the `ecmaFeatures` configuration object.

-Also note, that shortened object literal syntax for generators is not affected by this rule.
+The shortened object literal syntax for generators is not affected by this rule.

 ## When Not To Use It